micha149/gulp-maven-deploy/README.md

 [![NPM](https://nodei.co/npm/gulp-maven-deploy.png?stars=true&downloads=true)](https://npmjs.org/package/gulp-maven-deploy)

 All the samples below require a basic understanding of [Gulp](//gulpjs.com/) and [Maven](http://maven.apache.org/).
 Please look at the documentation for those projects for details.
+This readme refers to 1.x versions.
+If you are still using the 0.x versions, have a look into the [0.x support branch](https://github.com/micha149/gulp-maven-deploy/tree/support/0.x).

 ## Installing